andbin/quarkus-restful-temperature-converter/README.md

 The project requires at least:

 * a JDK 11 or later version
-* a very recent Maven version (e.g. Maven 3.6.3 is ok)
+* a very recent version of Maven (e.g. Maven 3.6.3 is ok)

 Then you can build and run the application with: